TritonDataCenter/rfd/rfd/0148/snapspace.md

 ## Snapshot space accounting

 When a ZFS snapshot is created, a very small amount of space (kilobytes) is consumed for metadata.
 Additional space is consumed to reference all of the blocks in the snapshotted filesystem or volume that are not already referenced.
-Prior to creating the snapshot, the filesystem's or volume's *written* zfs property can be queried to see how much space (sans constant metadata overhead) will be required.
+Prior to creating the snapshot, the filesystem's or volume's *written* zfs property can be queried to see how much space (sans constant metadata overhead) will be used by this snapshot.

 The snapshot's *referenced* property indicates how much space the snapshot references.
 Each referenced block may be referenced by other datasets and as such is not useful in understanding the space consumed by the snapshot.